Hilda Mundy: Biography

 Laura Villanueva Rocabado was born in Oruro, Bolivia, in 1912, the second of three siblings.
-She was the daughter of the architect Emilio Villanueva and of Dominga Rocabado Flores.
+She was the daughter of the architect Emilio Villanueva and Dominga Rocabado Flores.

 Mundy married Antonio Ávila Jiménez, a poet from Oruro.
 Her daughter was the poet Silvia Mercedes Ávila.

 Mundy wrote for the newspapers La Patria, La Retaguardia, and La Mañana.
 In the latter, her column, "Brandy Cocktail", was notable in its day.
 She founded the weekly Dum Dum, which was closed and censored after Mundy was exiled in 1934 by the de facto government of José Luis Tejada Sorzano following an article that criticized the Bolivian military for their defeat in the Chaco War.
 Mundy's publications were above all critical of her milieu, the economic power of the time, war and militarism.
 Most of her works and her writings were edited after Mundy's death by her daughter, Silvia, who also edited part of Mundy's work in the book Cosas de Fondo in 1989.

 Her articles were included in the newspapers of Oruro and La Paz: